Billy Mitchell: Congressional Gold Medal

 There has been some confusion regarding Mitchell's medal being a Medal of Honor instead of a Congressional Gold Medal, because it was erroneously listed as a Medal of Honor in the Committee on Veterans' Affairs report of 1979 which is often used as a modern index of Medal of Honor listings.
 According to the Army's Center of Military History, "it seems apparent that the intention was to award the Gold Medal rather than the Medal of Honor," but the Center included Mitchell's award because of the error on the Senate report.
 The Senate error was a consequence of a drafting mistake when the bill was in committee.
 The House Committee on Military Affairs confused the Medal of Honor with the Congressional Gold Medal in its first draft of the bill, and then retroactively amended the text to remove "a Medal of Honor" and replace it with "a gold medal," but neglected to correct the title of the bill.
 However, the Committee clarified that "the legislation under consideration does not authorize an award of the Congressional Medal of Honor," which clearly settled the matter.
 The medal in question is listed as a Congressional Gold Medal in the database of the House of Representatives.
 In spite of these verifiable facts, the U.S. Air Force still lists Mitchell as a Medal of Honor recipient (and also incorrectly claims that he was posthumously promoted to major general on July 18, 1947), even though he has been removed from the official list published online by the Department of Defense.
 According to one author, the Air Force's continued representation that Mitchell is a Medal of Honor recipient constitutes "misinformation" and is "inexplicable, since Congress lists the award as a Gold Medal, the Air Force formally participated in the Gold Medal's design, and the National Museum of the Air Force currently possesses the replica Gold Medal in question."
-The National Museum of the Air Force displays Mitchell's Gold Medal publicly, with the caption that "This is the Special Congressional Medal of Honor awarded posthumously to Gen. Billy Mitchell in 1946.
-This medallion, the only one of its kind in existence, was sculpted by Erwin F. Springweiler, and was struck by the Philadelphia Mint."
+The National Museum of the Air Force displays Mitchell's Gold Medal publicly, with the caption that "This is the Congressional Gold Medal awarded posthumously to Gen. Billy Mitchell in 1946.
+This medallion, the only one of its kind, was sculpted by Erwin F. Springweiler and struck by the Philadelphia Mint."
 Since the medal in question is on public display, it is easily verifiable as not being a Medal of Honor.
 Several Medal of Honor historians have also published on this subject due to repeated confusion over Mitchell's award.